Enigma APC: Protection

 Enigma's front arc is able to withstand 30 mm armor-piercing rounds while other parts of the vehicle resist against 14.5 mm armor-piercing rounds.
 Additionally applied armor can be fitted according to customer requirements.
 The vehicle has a v-shaped hull to resist mines and IED explosions.
 The tires feature a 'run-flat' capability.
 Enigma has been provided with a battlefield management system (BMS), active defense suit, periscopes, local cameras and an NBC protection kit.

 Engine

-The Enigma is powered by a Caterpillar turbocharged diesel engine developing 711 hp.
-On paved streets, the Enigma can reach 130 kph.
+The Enigma is powered by a Caterpillar turbocharged diesel engine developing 700 hp.
+On paved streets, the Enigma can reach 120 kph and has a range of around 400 km.
 The vehicle has an all-wheel steering capability.
 On water, the Enigma uses two propellers fixed to the rear of the hull.